energiezwerg/smarthome/doc/source/development_plugin/plugin_in5minutes.md

-# How to write a Plugin
+# How to write a Plugin in 5 min.

 Plugins are additions to the SmartHomeNG code that enable additional functions.
 Plugins are written in Python.
 To add a plugin you need the plugin code itself and an additional entry in the plugin.conf file.
 A good basis for your own plugin is found in ``dev/sample_plugin/__init__.py``